Skip to main content

 ./addTenant.sh customer2

-The output of this command will provide you the client_id and client_secret for this tenant.
-You will need to provide these values to SuperTokens for this tenant when configuring this tenant's providers (see below).
+The output of this command provides you the client_id and client_secret for this tenant.
+You need to provide these values to SuperTokens for this tenant when configuring this tenant's providers (see below).

 import Multiteancy from "supertokens-node/recipe/multitenancy";